dependency-check-team/dependency-check/readme.md

 running `dependency-check ./package.json --unused` will do the inverse of the default missing check and will tell you which modules in your package.json dependencies **were not used** in your code.
 An alias for `--unused` is `--extra`

+### --no-dev

+running `dependency-check ./package.json --unused --no-dev` won't tell you about which devDependencies in your package.json dependencies that were not used in your code.
+Only usable with `--unused`

 ### --entry

 by default your `main` and `bin` entries from package.json will be parsed, but you can add more the list of entries by passing them in as `--entry`, e.g.: